Arguel/Morfi/README.md

 * The page looks bad in large fonts
 * The images lack adaptability for the mobile version of the page, a srcset could be used but that would also increase the total weight of the server
 * Libraries are being loaded in some pages that do not use them (for example fontawesome in the login and register pages)
+* The page has problems with the cache

 #### Unknown bugs?